konstapascal/kp-config-files/README.md

 ## zsh-config-files

-These are the config files for my shell
+These are the config files for my shell.